Mr-KayJayDee/instagram-bot/README.md

 # Known bugs

-- A story answer return an error (TypeError: Cannot read property 'indexOf' of undefined)
+- A story answer return an error (TypeError: Cannot read property 'indexOf' of undefined, same for all system messages)

 # Future updates

 - Ability to change the prefix on a chat
 - Ability to change the lang
-- Ability to make reminders
+- Ability to make reminders (working on it)
 - Ability to get the informations about an user

 Feel free to make a pull request if you have any edit to do in the code or just open an issue if you don't know how to fix it.